Bato803/deeplearning.ai/Improving Deep Neural Network Hyperparameter tuning, Regularization and Optimization/notes.md

     - It smooths out oscillation in the direction that we don't need.
 Ant at the same time maintaining the gradient that points toward the minimum.
     - The most commonly use beta is 0.9, which means we're averaging out the last ten gradients.
     - When implementing gradient descent with momentum, it's not very often to use bias correction.
+    - Momentum takes past gradients into account to smooth out the steps of gradient descent.
+It can be applied with batch gradient descent, mini-batch gradient descent or stochastic gradient descent.

 ### RMSprop
 1. On iteration t, compute dw, db on the current mini-batch